safdotdev/safacoda/scratchpad/pactflow-bi-directional-with-drift/step3.md

 Drift is available as a standalone binary, and is language agnostic.
 It can be used to test any API, regardless of the implementation language or framework.

-The simplest way to try Drift without installing anything globally is with `npx` (required node):
+The simplest way to try Drift without installing anything globally is with `npx` (requires node):

 `npx -y @pactflow/drift --help`{{execute}}